tommytracey/udacity/self-driving-nano/projects/5-vehicle-detection/p5-writeup-v1.md

 <img src='results/distribution.png' width="50%"/>

 Lastly, I trained the classifier on the data set and calculated the accuracy.
+As you can see from the table above, the optimization process was good ol' fashioned trial and error. :)

 ([source code](https://github.com/tommytracey/udacity/blob/master/self-driving-nano/projects/5-vehicle-detection/p5-vehicle-detection-final.py#L380))